Ogi-kun/bindbc-allegro5/README.md

 BindBC is a cross-platform API for creating D bindings for C libraries.
 This entire section was adapted from bindbc-sdl’s README.
 You may skip to [Package Declarations section](#package-declarations) if you are already familiar with BindBC conventions.

 By default, bindbc-allegro5 is configured to compile as dynamic bindings that are not BetterC-compatible.
-The dynamic bindings have no link-time dependency on the Allegro libraries, so the SDL shared libraries must be manually loaded at runtime.
+The dynamic bindings have no link-time dependency on the Allegro libraries, so the Allegro shared libraries must be manually loaded at runtime.
 When configured as static bindings, there is a link-time dependency on the Allegro libraries—either the static libraries or the appropriate files for linking with shared libraries on your system (see below).

 When using DUB to manage your project, the static bindings can be enabled via a DUB `subConfiguration` statement in your project’s package file.
 BetterC compatibility is also enabled via subconfigurations.